validator/validator/npm.md

-`vnu.jar` is a packaged version of the Nu Html Checker for batch-checking documents from the command line and from other scripts/apps.
+# vnu-jar: Call the Nu Html Checker (vnu) from JavaScript code

-You can work with `vnu.jar` in CommonJS modules.
+`vnu-jar` lets you use the Nu Html Checker (vnu) from within JavaScript code — to catch unintended mistakes in HTML, CSS, and SVG content.

 ## Install latest release version